-Dublin Chemistry is a credit-based system with each course worth 2.5 or 5.0 credits.
-Students enrol in courses that are relevant to their research.
-The courses are assessed differently; some have an exam at the end of the course, others use assignments or practicals to assess your performance.
-The courses are usually lecture-based, which can take place in either TCD or UCD (or both).
+Dublin Chemistry is a credit-based system with each module worth 2.5 or 5.0 credits.
+Students enrol in modules that are relevant to their research.
+The modules can be assessed by exam, continuous assessments, submission of coursework or practicals.
+The modules are usually lecture-based and can take place in either TCD or UCD (or both).
 The courses are usually held during the undergraduate teaching term, and can run for one or two semesters or intensively over one or two days.